Next to Normal: Broadway (2009–11)

 Next to Normal began previews on Broadway at the Booth Theatre on March 27, 2009, with an opening night of April 15.
 The entire cast from the Arena Stage production returned, once again under the direction of Greif.
 The musical was originally booked for the larger Longacre Theatre, but, according to producer David Stone, "When the Booth Theatre became available... we knew it was the right space for Next to Normal".

 Reviews were very favorable.
 Ben Brantley of The New York Times wrote that the Broadway production is "A brave, breathtaking musical.
 It is something much more than a feel-good musical: it is a feel-everything musical."

 Rolling Stone called it "The best new musical of the season – by a mile."
 Next to Normal was on the Ten Best of the Year list for 2009 of "Curtain Up".

-The show set a new box office record at the Booth Theatre for the week ending January 3, 2010, grossing $550,409 over nine performances.
+The show set a brand new box office record at the Booth Theatre for the week ending January 3, 2010, grossing $550,409 over nine performances.
 The previous record was held by the 2006 production of Brian Friel's Faith Healer, with a gross of $530,702.
 One year later, Next to Normal broke that record again during its final week on Broadway (week ending January 16, 2011) grossing $552,563 over eight performances.
 The producers recouped their initial investment of $4 million a few days after the production's one-year anniversary on Broadway.
 At the end of its run, Next to Normal grossed $31,764,486, the most out of all the shows that have run at the Booth Theatre, earning double the amount of money as its closest competition, I'm Not Rappaport.

-Cast replacements during the run included Marin Mazzie as Diana, Brian d'Arcy James and later Jason Danieley as Dan, Kyle Dean Massey as Gabe and Meghann Fahy as Natalie.
+Cast replacements during the run included Marin Mazzie as Diana, Brian d'Arcy James and later Jason Danieley as Dan, Kyle Dean Massey as Gabe, and Meghann Fahy as Natalie.
 John Kenrick wrote in November 2010 that the show "is glowing with breathtaking brilliance as it ends its Broadway run."

 The Broadway production closed on January 16, 2011, after 21 previews and 733 regular performances.